Ian is a palliative care specialist at Fort portal Referral hospital, with more than 8 years of experience in clinical patient care.

 A patient in such circumstances may feel confused and could request for spiritual cleansing with the help of a Muslim cleric in order to receive forgiveness from God.
 The palliative care team needs to be prepared for this.

 This question is also important in assessing spiritual aspects because it attempts to obtain a patient’s understanding of the diagnosis.
-It seeks to explore their view of the disease in relation to religious teachings and can shade light on whether the illness is viewed as a punishment from God for previous deeds.
+It seeks to explore their view of the disease in relation to religious teachings and can shed light on whether the illness is viewed as a punishment from God for previous deeds.
 This may elicit anger towards God.

 However, it can also bring about remorse and the need for forgiveness.
 Some religions depict suffering as punishment for willful separation from God’s commands (HAU-BPC1211, 2012).
 Some people adopt this mindset when faced with difficult illnesses, and may desire re-connection with God in order to obtain spiritual healing.